-Proportionate Share of Net Pension Liability \$ 2,489,940.00

-State of New Jersey's Proportionate Share of Net Pension Liability Associated with the Employer
+Proportionate Share of Net Pension Liability \$ 2,489,940.00 State of New Jersey's Proportionate Share of Net Pension Liability Associated with the Employer 443,136.00 \$ 2,933,076.00

 The net pension liability was measured as of June 30, 2022, and the total pension liability used to calculate the net pension liability was determined by an actuarial valuation as of July 1, 2021.
 The total pension liability was calculated through the use of updated procedures to roll forward from the actuarial valuation date to the measurement date of June 30, 2022.
 The Borough's proportion of the net pension liability was based on a projection of the Borough's long-term share of contributions to the pension plan relative to the projected contributions of all participating employers and the State of New Jersey, actuarially determined.
-For the June 30, 2022, measurement date, the Borough's proportion was .0217531300%, which was an increase of .0050962493% from its proportion measured as of June 30, 2021.
-Likewise, at June 30, 2022, the State of New Jersey's proportion, on-behalf of the Borough, was .0217530000%, which was an increase of .0050963197% from its proportion, on-behalf of the Borough, measured as of June 30, 2021.
+For the June 30, 2022, measurement date, the Borough's proportion was .0217531300%, which was an increase of .0050962493% from its proportion, on-behalf of the Borough, was .0217530000%, which was an increase of .0050963197% from its proportion, on-behalf of the Borough, measured as of June 30, 2021.